Skip links

 What is probate and why do people prefer avoiding it?

 Probate is a judicial process to establish the validity of a will.
 The process of probate can delay the passing on of assets to heirs.
-Assets in an estate are subject to probate and can’t be passed on to heirs unless the probate court certifies the validity of the will and authorizes the executor to execute the will.
+Assets in an estate are generally subject to probate and may not be passed on to heirs unless the probate court certifies the validity of the will and authorizes the executor to execute the will.
+Many people seek to avoid probate because the process can potentially take anywhere between six and twelve months to conclude, and the legal expenses can be significant.
+Annuities and life insurance policies have the potential to bypass probate, and as they typically pass to a designated beneficiary directly without going through probate.

 What is Whole Life Insurance?